rectalogic/spatia/.github/README.md

 Login to any room name, all participants using the same room name will be visible to each other.
 Use keyboard (arrow keys or WASD) to navigate, or hold mouse on screen.
+Hold `Shift` to move left/right instead of rotating.
 Clicking one of the colored locks at the top will warp to the corresponding table and navigation will change to rotate around the table.
 Click the unlock icon to switch back to free navigation.

 The map shows the location of other participants, clicking the map will also warp to that location.